ruslan-kurchenko/netty-http-server/README.md

 Also if the path is `/redirect?url=<url>`, the controller can prepare a `<url>` for handler.
 All responses sends the handler.

 #### `ServerConnectionCountHandler` - concurrent count of connections
 The counter based on [ChannelTrafficShapingHandler](http://netty.io/4.0/api/io/netty/handler/traffic/ChannelTrafficShapingHandler.html).
 It is has two [AtomicInteger](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/atomic/AtomicInteger.html)
 variables: `CURRENT_CONNECTION_COUNT` and `ALL_CONNECTION_COUNT` which count current connections and all connections to server corresponds.
 Also handler provides two methods that provides getting numbers from this inner counters.
 > This handler has only one public constructor without and arguments.
 By default inner variable `CHECK_INTERVAL = 0`, it's mean that handler doesn't call with `doAccounting()` method.

 #### `ServerDataBaseCleaner` - very important handler "why"?
 This handler provides database cleaning.
 It is the child of [ChannelTrafficShapingHandler](http://netty.io/4.0/api/io/netty/handler/traffic/ChannelTrafficShapingHandler.html).
 When a method `doAccounting(...)` works, inner [DBManager](https://github.com/henko-okdev/netty-http-server/blob/master/src/main/java/com/henko/server/db/DBManager.java) cleans storage.
-Also you can configure cleaning interval(`cleanInterval`) and how many rows a cleaner left in table(`leftRows`) via handler constructor.
-By default `cleanInterval = 1000 milliseconds`, `leftRows = 16`.
+Also you can configure cleaning interval(`cleanInterval`) and how many rows the cleaner left in table(`leftRows`) via handler constructor.
+By default `cleanInterval = 1000 milliseconds`, `leftRows = 16`, but you can save more rows in storage on your opinion if you want to save more information about last connections.

+>Also you can turn off the cleaner if initialize `cleanInterval = 0`, in this case method `doAccounting(...)` and calls.

 #####A little bit about server storage
-The server uses **[H2DataBase](http://www.h2database.com/)** [in-memory](http://en.wikipedia.org/wiki/In-memory_database) mode to store data about server status.
+The server uses **[H2DataBase](http://www.h2database.com/)** [in-memory](http://en.wikipedia.org/wiki/In-memory_database) mode to store data about a server status.
-To store and retrieve data server uses **[HikariCP](https://github.com/brettwooldridge/HikariCP)**, it is a "zero-overhead" production ready JDBC connection pool and very comfortable in work.
+To store and retrieve data the server uses **[HikariCP](https://github.com/brettwooldridge/HikariCP)**, it is a "zero-overhead" production ready JDBC connection pool and very comfortable in work.
 Also you can configure server storage by [`~/config/db-config.properties`](https://github.com/henko-okdev/netty-http-server/blob/master/config/db-config.properties).
-For example - switch DB mode to [embedded](http://www.h2database.com/html/quickstart.html), configure path to DB, user name/password, max connection pool size.
+For example - switch DB mode to [embedded](http://www.h2database.com/html/quickstart.html) and save all server status information in one file, configure path to DB, user name/password, max connection pool size.
 To provide more flexibility, the server have a DAO layer based on the Factory Method design pattern.
 The DAO layer have two dao interfaces - ConnectDao and RedirectDao implementations of which provide communication with DB([H2ConnectDao](https://github.com/henko-okdev/netty-http-server/blob/master/src/main/java/com/henko/server/dao/impl/H2ConnectDao.java), [H2RedirectDao](https://github.com/henko-okdev/netty-http-server/blob/master/src/main/java/com/henko/server/dao/impl/H2RedirectDao.java)).

+>In the [improved server version](https://github.com/henko-okdev/netty-http-server/tree/unquie-req-dao) we are have three DAO.

 >Each time before the server start, [DBManager](https://github.com/henko-okdev/netty-http-server/blob/master/src/main/java/com/henko/server/db/DBManager.java) prepares the database.

 #### `ServerTrafficHandler` - count server I/O data
 This counter specialized on counting received and sent data by server.
 Also handler calculates the speed of each